2025 British Open: Semi-finals

 Facing Selby in the second semi-final, Murphy won both of the first two frames after safety battles on the last green and took the third with a century of 116.
 Selby won the fourth with a century of 123 to leave Murphy leading 3–1 at the mid-session interval.
 In frame five, Selby missed a red while on a break of 54 and subsequently made a safety error on the last red that let Murphy extend his lead to 4–1.
 Selby in frame six, as he trailed by 60 points with three reds remaining.
 He secured the required but missed a pot on the last yellow, and Murphy went on to win the frame.
-Murphy then made a 93 break in the seventh to win the match 6–1.
+Murphy then made a 93 break in frame seven to complete a 6–1 victory.
 "If you are going to beat [Selby] you have to take the game to him and score when you get chances," said Murphy afterwards.
 "I'm reluctant to say I mixed it with him in the safety department because I had to ride my luck at times.
 But overall I'm delighted with the performance."
 Selby commented: "[Murphy] played great from start to finish.
-There were a few fifty-fifty frames I could have won which could have made a difference....
+There were a few fifty-fifty frames I could have won which could have made a difference.
 But I wasn't good enough and [Murphy] was very strong."

 Final

-Shaun Murphy (pictured at the event) defeated Anthony McGill in the final to win his first British Open title and the 13th ranking title of his career.
+Shaun Murphy (pictured at the event) defeated Anthony McGill 10–7 in the final to win his first British Open title and the 13th ranking title of his career.